kolenaIO/kolena/docs/metrics/geometry-matching.md

 ### Example 1

-This example contains to ground truth and two inference bounding boxes, each with the same label.
+This example contains two ground truth and two inference bounding boxes, each with the same label.
 The pair $(\text{A}, \text{a})$ has high overlap (IoU of 0.9) and the pair $(\text{B}, \text{b})$ has low overlap (IoU of 0.13).
 Let's find out what the matched results look like in this example with a IoU threshold of 0.5: